aria2/aria2/doc/manual-src/en/aria2c.rst

   option will be ignored when :option:`--async-dns=false. <--async-dns>`
   Default: ``false``

+.. option:: --enable-mmap[=true|false]

+   Map files into memory.
+This option may not work if the file space is not pre-allocated.
+See :option:`--file-allocation`.

+   Default: ``false``

 .. option:: --event-poll=<POLL>

   Specify the method for polling events.
 The possible values are